Vizient has ranked Rush University Medical Center #1 for quality among the nation’s most prestigious academic medical centers. Learn more.

 To treat strokes successfully and limit damage to the brain and body, treatment with clot-busting medications must begin within just a few hours of a stroke's onset.

 Unfortunately, access to stroke neurologists is greatly limited at many hospitals, so many stroke patients do not receive specialized stroke care in a timely manner.
-With this in mind, Rush has started a telemedicine program to partner with community hospitals.
+That was the impetus for Rush's telemedicine program, a partnership with community hospitals that is bringing world-care to more patients.

 The key take-home point is that if you suspect a stroke, don't delay: Time is brain.
 Each minute a stroke goes untreated, 1.9 million brain cells die, increasing the potential for disability and death.